thiagopbueno/dbn-pp/README.md

 * S is the total numver of variables in the sensor model

 Please note that N = T + S and P <= N.
-The widht of a factor refers to the cardinality of its scope/domain and its size is the number of possible instantiations of its scope/domain variables.
+The width of a factor refers to the cardinality of its scope/domain and its size is the number of possible instantiations of its scope/domain variables.

+Comments are allowed anywhere and start with '#' sign and go until the end of the line.

+#### File .duai.evid evidence specification

+The syntax for the .duai.evid evidence format is the following:

 ```
 # filtering file with extension .duai.evid